mcmtroffaes/improb/docs/introduction.rst

 We say that a collection :math:`\mathbf{X}=\{X_1,\dots,X_n\}` of (random) variables is
-*logically independent* whenever collection of events
+*logically independent* whenever the collection of events

 .. math::